 The bright-line rule in New Zealand for residential property is very straightforward.
-It says you’ll pay tax when you buy and sell a residential property within five years unless an exception applies.
+It says you’ll pay tax when you buy and sell a residential property within ten years unless an exception applies.

 New Zealand does not have a capital gains tax, but we do have an income tax.
 If the ird classifies you as buying and selling property with the intent of deriving income, it will add the income from property trading to your personal income and tax you.
 As it is classified as income it will affect not only your tax but also any other government payments or subsidies such as working for families, winz payments, accommodation supplements etc.

 Historically in New Zealand, if you invested in property with the intent of selling that property at a profit you had to pay tax on the profit/income.
 Because it is very difficult for anyone to ever know why anyone does anything, it was also difficult for the IRD to know whether or not you purchased a property intending to sell it at a profit.
 In their infinite wisdom, they created an easier test, the bright-line rule.
 A bright-line rule is an existing term which means a clearly defined rule that leaves no room for interpretation.

 You will have to file an IR-833 form where you calculate your net income.